MARIAARDELEAN1998/CFTRimg/README.md

 YFP(H148Q/I152L) linked CFTR channels.

-Here we provide information on how to use the MATLAB code for the image analysis described in “*High-content assay for precision medicine discovery in cystic fibrosis”* (Prins et al., 2019).
+Here we provide information on how to use the MATLAB code for the image analysis described in *“High-content assay for precision medicine discovery in cystic fibrosis”* (Prins et al., 2019).
 The instructions will allow you to download a set of images, get a copy of the script and run the analysis to obtain information on CFTR membrane density, and CFTR ion channel function.